IQVIA-ML/TreeParzen.jl/docs/compare_fweights/compare_forgetting_weigths.md

 # Forgetting Weights Comparison

-In order to compare the results of the changes made to `linear_forgetting_weigths()` function as seen in the [ Forgetting Weights PR](https://github.com/IQVIA-ML/TreeParzen.jl/pull/38), the following objective function and space was defined to produce answers:
+In order to compare the results of the changes made to `linear_forgetting_weights()` function as seen in the [ Forgetting Weights PR](https://github.com/IQVIA-ML/TreeParzen.jl/pull/38), the following objective function and space was defined to produce answers:

 ```julia